303.1. Applying for Manufacturing Classification.

-A domestic or foreign corporation registered to do business in the Commonwealth may apply to the Department of Revenue for manufacturing corporation status.
+A corporation registered to do business in the Commonwealth may apply to the Department of Revenue (the “Department” or “DOR”) for manufacturing corporation classification.
 See 830 CMR 58.2.1.
-An LLC taxed as a corporation may apply for manufacturing corporation status; however, an LLC operating as a partnership may not apply for manufacturing corporation status.
+An LLC taxed as a corporation may apply for manufacturing corporation classification; however, an LLC operating as a partnership may not apply for manufacturing corporation classification.
 See DD 00-4.

-A manufacturing corporation is also entitled to an investment tax credit under G.L. c.
+A corporation classified as a manufacturing corporation by the Department is entitled to an exemption of all its machinery from local property tax.
+See 830 CMR 58.2.1(4).
+The exemption applies whether or not the machinery is used directly in manufacturing.
+A corporation classified as a manufacturing corporation is also entitled to an investment tax credit under G.L. c.
 63, § 31A, and an exemption from sales and use tax for certain property used in manufacturing or in research and development under G.L. c.
 64H, §§ 6(r) and (s).

-Corporations that are newly organized or registered and have manufacturing activities in their Articles of Organization should request from DOR Form 355Q, Statement Relating to Manufacturing Activities.
-In order to apply for manufacturing corporation status, the corporation must send DOR at the address given below a completed Form 355Q, making sure that the corporation's name, address, date of organization and federal identification number are accurate.
+Corporations that are newly organized or registered and have manufacturing activities in their Articles of Organization should submit Form 355Q, Statement Relating to Manufacturing Activities, to the Department.
+In order to apply for manufacturing corporation classification, the corporation must send DOR at the address given below a completed Form 355Q, making sure that the corporation's name, address, date of organization and federal identification number are accurate.
 Form 355Q must be signed by an officer of the corporation.
 See 830 CMR 58.2.1(7).
 Incomplete applications will be returned to the corporation without review.

 DOR's review of a corporation's application for manufacturing classification may call for more information than is included in the completed Form 355Q.
 DOR may need to examine tax returns, books and records and/or to inspect the facilities for which the exemption is requested.
 See 830 CMR 58.2.1(7)(b)3.

-On or after April 1 of each year, DOR publishes a corporation's list or a supplement thereof containing the names and classifications of every corporation subject to the Massachusetts corporate excise.
-Corporations determined by DOR to be engaged in manufacturing in Massachusetts on January 1 of that calendar year are classified on the list as manufacturing corporations.
-The corporation's list is mailed to all boards of assessors in Massachusetts to be used in assessing local property taxes.
+On or after April 1 of each year, DOR publishes an Annual List of Corporations Subject to Taxation in Massachusetts or a supplement thereof (the “Annual List”) containing the names and classifications of every corporation subject to the Massachusetts corporate excise.
+Corporations determined by DOR to be engaged in manufacturing in Massachusetts on January 1 of that calendar year are classified on the Annual List as manufacturing corporations.
+The Annual List is mailed to all boards of assessors in Massachusetts to be used in assessing local property taxes.